kartiksaste123/Phishing-URL-Detector/README.md

 ## 📄 Files Description

 ### Core Files

+All core files are in the `CodeAndModels/` directory:

 - **`train_model.py`**: Main training script with menu system to train any of the 9 models
 - **`test_url.py`**: Command-line interface for testing URLs with trained models